Your brown and grey bins are being replaced as part of the improvements to Waste Services.

 I currently have a larger 360 litre grey bin because I have a large family living at my address.
 Will my new grey bin be 360 litres?

-- If you receive a 240L grey comb bin but believe that your family is eligible for a larger bin, please call our Customer Contact Centre on 01786 404040 Monday to Friday, from 9am to 5pm.
+If you receive a 240L grey comb bin but believe that your family is eligible for a larger bin, please complete the enquiry form, here.

 I currently have a smaller 120 or 140 litre grey bin because I have a small family/don't produce much waste/have limited storage space.
 When you replace these bins can I have a new 140L grey bin?

-- The removal of diamond bins and delivery of comb bins will be undertaken by two different teams, so if you currently have a smaller grey bin and receive a 240L grey comb bin as a replacement, please call our Customer Contact Centre on 01786 404040 Monday to Friday, from 9am to 5pm.
+The removal of diamond bins and delivery of comb bins will be undertaken by two different teams.
+If you currently have a smaller grey bin and receive a 240L grey comb bin as a replacement and you would like this changed, please complete the enquiry form, here if you have not already done so.

 What will happen to the old bins?